Updated 2019 01 29: Added links to related articles.

 Gesah was arrested and faced court, but a later check found the DNA evidence used against him was taken elsewhere and mistakenly tested with samples from the Tapp murder scene….(Full Story)

 Comment by F4L: There was apparently no “DNA error.”
 The problem was that the police supplied wrong DNA samples for testing, in an attempt to convict the wrong man.
 The article is silent on whether that happened by accident or by design.
 It seems that the public is entitled to learn which of the two reasons applied, why and how.

 It is possible that to have DNA samples tested by two independent labs would have helped to refute the original allegation.
 In fact, that seems to be what happened in this case, although the article is silent, too, on how it happened that the mix-up occurred or why and how the error was discovered.

 At any rate, the police sought to have Russell John Gesah convicted on the strength of evidence that they supplied but that did not originate from Russell John Gesah.

 There have been many cases where man-hating staff in DNA-testing labs falsified DNA test results to bring falsely accused men to “justice”.

 The only way that can be prevented is to have failsafe sampling and testing procedures that cannot be corrupted.
 Nothing like that is 100 percent safe.
 That is obvious, given the frequent reports of wrongful or falsified DNA evidence.
 Two different sources will minimize the chances of accidental or deliberate errors.

-To have two independent DNA testing labs take and test samples will most likely provide far greater assurances of DNA-testing accuracy than anything else will.
+Having two independent DNA testing labs take and test samples will provide far greater assurance of DNA-testing accuracy than anything else will.

-It will be interesting to see the outcome of the review of the 7,000 cases of DNA tests that were used to put many men into prison in Australia.
+It will be interesting to see the outcome of the review of the 7,000 cases.
+The DNA tests were used to put many men into prison in Australia.
 Let’s hope that the results of that review will become public knowledge and that someone will make certain that happens.